Blue Box Program Changes in 2026

 Starting January 1, 2026:

-- All blue box related inquiries, including missed collections and requests for new or replacement blue boxes must be made directly to Miller Waste, instead of to the City.
+- New customer service contact: All blue box related inquiries, including missed collections and requests for new blue boxes must be made directly to Miller Waste, instead of to the City.
 Contact details will be posted here once they are available.

-- The City will continue to collect garbage, green bins and yard waste, as well as large appliances and bulky items following the current collection schedule.
+- Garbage, organics and yard waste collection: The City will continue to collect garbage (including furniture and larger items), green bins and yard waste, as well as large appliances (by appointment) following the current collection schedule.

 City staff are working with Circular Materials to help ensure a smooth transition and keep our community informed.